felipeerias/nan-js-proposal/README.md

 In order to establish a connection, both peers need to request it to their operating systems specifying the role of the peer (initiator or responder) and the MAC address of the other peer.

-NAN connections use IPv6 link local addresses.
+NAN connections use IPv6 link local addresses, for example `fe80::5e:63ff:fefb:be0%aware_data0`.

-## Draft implementation guidelines

 ### Session values